anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete
 * Year B: complete from Advent 1 to Pentecost
 * Year C: complete from Palm Sunday onwards
-* Festivals: complete for January to March, and from September to December
+* Festivals: complete from 1 January to 23 April, and from September to December
 * Appendix: Gospels: complete for Matthew 1-14, Luke and John

 # Contents